 - Comply with any other requirements set out in the Local Law

-- Renew your permit annually before 31 August.
+- Renew your permit before the expiry date on your permit.

 Failure to adhere to the above requirements may result in permit refusal or revocation.